NicoloMoretti/barracks/docs/scripting-guide.md

 ## elif

-There is one common structure that might occur when nesting 'if' and 'else' blocks:
+There is one common pattern that might occur when nesting 'if' and 'else' blocks:

-(this might look confusing)

 ```text